0CM/BanditLab/README.md

 **Python Libs and Tools:**
 --------------------------
+Python tools are in pyapps virtenv: activate it with "pyapps" or "source pyapps/bin/activate"

 * **peepdf** - [Github Repository](https://github.com/jesparza/peepdf) - tool to explore
 PDF files, it can parse different versions of a file, object streams and encrypted files.
 * **pdfid** - [Github Repository](https://github.com/DidierStevens)